Cosmology of the non-local Proca theory: Isotropic cosmology

 \subsubsection{Tensor perturbations}

 Expanding the action \eqref{ac1} up to second order in the tensor mode $h_{ij}$, one obtains

 where we have performed Fourier transformation and sum over two helicity degrees of freedom.

-The above result shows that the tensor mode in Non-local BP theory is equivalent to the standard Einstein's theory with a cosmological constant.
-This is however not surprising since we do not have a source for a tensor mode from the non-linear BP interaction.
+The above result shows that the tensor mode in Non-local Proca theory is equivalent to the standard Einstein's theory with a cosmological constant.
+This is however not surprising since we do not have a source for the tensor mode from the non-local Proca interaction.
 As a result the speed of the propagation of tensor mode in this theory is equal to the speed of light, satisfying recent gravitational wave observations \cite{gw}.